Restioson/goshawk/README.md

 # goshawk

-An opinionated, configurable RTS camera for [bevy](https://bevy.rs).
+An opinionated, configurable RTS (real-time-strategy) camera for [bevy](https://bevy.rs).
+It is somewhat inspired by the
+Rome: Total War camera.

 ## Example